cosmos/cosmos-sdk-docs/docs/user/tutorials/vote-extensions/mitigate-frontrunning.md

 ]
 ```

 This allows us to match up the addresses and see that the bid was not front run by the beacon due as the resolve address is Alice's address and not the beacons address.

+By running this demo, we can verify that the `VoteExtensionHandler` and `PrepareProposalHandler` are working as expected and that they are able to prevent front-running.